brez/bdd-codetest/README.markdown

 	Scenario: View the list of features
-      Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to the "list features" page
+      Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to "the list features page"
       And I should see "Some terse yet descriptive text of what is desired"

 	Scenario: Create a new feature
-      When I go to the "new feature" page
+      When I go to "the new feature page"
-      And I fill in "feature-title" with "Some terse yet descriptive text of what is desired" And I fill in "scenario-title" with "Some determinable business situation" And I fill in "given-block" with "Given some precondition" And I fill in "when-block" with "When some action by the actor" And I fill in "then-block" with "Then some testable outcome is achieved" And I press "submit"
+      And I fill in "feature_title" with "Some terse yet descriptive text of what is desired" And I fill in "scenario_title" with "Some determinable business situation" And I fill in "given_block" with "Given some precondition" And I fill in "when_block" with "When some action by the actor" And I fill in "then_block" with "Then some testable outcome is achieved" And I press "submit"
-      Then I should be on the "list features page"
+      Then I should be on "the list features page"
       And I should see "Some terse yet descriptive text of what is desired"

-	Scenario: Add a new scenario to a existing feature Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to the "list features" page
+	Scenario: Add a new scenario to a existing feature Given there is feature titled "Some terse yet descriptive text of what is desired" When I go to "the list features page"
       And I follow "Some terse yet descriptive text of what is desired" And I follow "Add scenario"
-      And I fill in "feature-title" with "Another terse yet descriptive text of what is desired" And I fill in "scenario-title" with "Another determinable business situation" And I fill in "given-block" with "Given another precondition" And I fill in "when-block" with "When some action by the actor" And I fill in "then-block" with "Then some testable outcome is achieved yet again" And I press "submit"
+      And I fill in "feature_title" with "Another terse yet descriptive text of what is desired" And I fill in "scenario_title" with "Another determinable business situation" And I fill in "given_block" with "Given another precondition" And I fill in "when_block" with "When some action by the actor" And I fill in "then_block" with "Then some testable outcome is achieved yet again" And I press "submit"
-      Then I should be on the "show feature page"
+      Then I should be on "the show feature page"
       And I should see "Another determinable business situation"

 	Scenario: View a single feature
-      Given there is feature titled "Some terse yet descriptive text of what is desired" And the feature has "feature-title" of "Some terse yet descriptive text of what is desired" And the feature has "scenario-title" of "Some determinable business situation" And the feature has "given-block" of "Given another precondition" And the feature has "when-block" of "When some action by the actor" And the feature has "then-block" of "Then some testable outcome is achieved" When I go to the "list features" page
+      Given there is feature titled "Some terse yet descriptive text of what is desired" And the feature has "feature_title" of "Some terse yet descriptive text of what is desired" And the feature has "scenario_title" of "Some determinable business situation" And the feature has "given_block" of "Given another precondition" And the feature has "when_block" of "When some action by the actor" And the feature has "then_block" of "Then some testable outcome is achieved" When I go to "the list features page"
       And I follow "Some terse yet descriptive text of what is desired" Then I should see "Some terse yet descriptive text of what is desired" And I should see "Some determinable business situation"